rmello4d/TheSustainableDeveloper/backlog.md

 ***

-Organs are more related to your health than your muscles or your thoughts.
-If you nourish your organs you will get a boost in your health.
-In fact, you do that everyday when you sleep.

 ***
 If you walk to the major cities of US, Canada and Europe you will confirm that Yoga is now popular, fashion, it has hundreds of postures and tons of studios.